uswds/uswds-sandbox/README.md

 # USWDS Sandbox
-An eleventy site for rapid web prototyping and testing new work with USWDS.
+An slinkity site (with React) for rapid web prototyping and testing new work with USWDS.
 This site is designed to run locally and on [Cloud.gov pages](https://pages.cloud.gov/).

 ## Requirements
 - Node v18 (LTS)